-Riders must agree to follow all lawful instructions provided to them by any member of the Fargo Police Department during their ride-along.
+Any person riding along must agree to follow all lawful instructions provided to them by any member of the Fargo Police Department during the time the person is participating in the ride-along.

-Riders are not allowed to carry or bring with hem any firearm or other dangerous weapon during the ride-along, regardless of their status or ability to otherwise lawfully possess or carry any such firearm or dangerous weapon.
+You are not allowed to carry or bring with you any firearm or other dangerous weapon during the time you are accompanying a sworn officer or other department employee, regardless of your status or ability to otherwise lawfully possess or carry any such firearm or dangerous weapon.